-AVK ball check valves, swing check valves, tilting disc check valves, tilting disc, slanted seat check valves
+AVK ball check valves, swing check valves, slanted seat check valves

 How to choose the right check valve